 After the data has been matched by a route it gets delivered to a pipeline.
-A pipeline is set of functions that work on the data and that are composed in a very specific list.
+A pipeline is a list of functions that work on the data.
 Similar to routes, the order in which the functions are listed matters.

 1 Functions in a pipeline are evaluated in order, top down.